cloudeight/style-guidelines/README.md

 # Style Guidelines

-> *An undoubtedly debatable guideline to manage code, databases, versioning and more...*
+> *An undoubtedly debatable set of guidelines to manage code, databases, versioning and more...*

 ## Documentation